 url | URL of a web page to load.
 Standard browser security requires that this is hosted at a secure https:// address. |

-style | Lets you set CSS style options on the iframe container, particularly the position.
-For example: style: {opacity: 0.5, pointer-events: none} You cannot set the |
+style | Not applicable if style: {opacity: 0.5, pointer-events: none} You cannot set the CSS |

 style: {